luckinet/mdl_build_ontology/README.md

 -   land use: surface area described by mutually exclusive types of how land covered by a particular type and dynamic is used.
 -   group: broad groups of concepts that describe crops and livestock.
 -   class: mutually exclusive types of concepts that describe crops and livestock.
--   crop/animal: individual commodities (typically at the level of species).
+-   crop/animal: individual commodities (typically at species level).

 ## 2.3 Concepts

-The bulk of the ontology consists of a collection of concepts, where each concept is an instance of a specific class.
+The bulk of the ontology consists of a collection of concepts, each an instance of a specific class.
 The concepts also bear hierarchical relations determined by their class affiliation.
 For example, the concept of *Cultivated grazingland* (class: use) is semantically narrower than *Managed vegetation* (class: dynmic), which in turn is narrower than the concept of *VEGETATED LAND* (class: lancover), which is narrower than *landcover* (class: domain).

 ## 2.4 Mappings